View Document

 6. providing a central contact point for and on behalf of the RMIT Group for privacy related matters.

-(17) The Associate Director, Privacy is the Privacy Officer.
+(17) The Head of Compliance, Privacy and Contract Services is the Privacy Officer.

-(18) The Executive Director, Governance, Legal and Strategic Operations is responsible for making determinations on external reporting on the recommendation of the Associate Director, Privacy in the event of a privacy breach.
+(18) The Executive Director, Governance, Legal and Strategic Operations is responsible for making determinations on external reporting on the recommendation of the Head of Compliance, Privacy and Contract Services in the event of a privacy breach.

 (19) The Chief Data and Analytics Officer is responsible for overseeing information governance at RMIT to ensure effectiveness and consistency with privacy management obligations.